MrYadro/go-ps3syscon/README.md

 Golang implementation of syscon for PlayStation 3

+You can download pre build binaries from releases

+If you want to build it yourself use (you sould have golang installed)

+`go install github.com/MrYadro/go-ps3syscon/cmd/go-ps3syscon@latest`

 You can provide `-port` and `-mode`  params when running binary

 `-port` is your USB to TTL port